Employee Retention Strategies to Prevent High Turnover

 6. Support employees’ financial wellness, too—Studies show that financial stress can have a damaging impact on business output, lead to higher employee turnover, and increase recruiting costs.
 Beyond paying fair wages, what can you do to help?
 Consider partnering with a 401(k) plan provider like Betterment who can help your employees plan for long- and short-term financial goals ranging from retirement to an emergency fund to a new house.

 Betterment helps employees create a personalized plan to help them save for the retirement they envision.
 Plus, it enables employees to link their outside assets, making it easy for them to see the full picture of their finances and incorporates automated features to help employees stay on track toward their goals.
-For instance, our research shows that a Betterment customer who utilizes our automated features and follows our recommended investment advice could earn an estimated 38% over 30 years.
+Our retirement advice and automated tax saving strategies like tax loss harvesting can help employees avoid unnecessary taxes and save more for the long term.

 7. Provide opportunities to learn and grow—According to LinkedIn, 94% of employees say they would stay at a company longer if it invested in their learning and development.
 In addition to gaining new skill sets and experience, employees also benefit from knowing their company cares about their success.